pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 	- X Speed
 - HD x5

-Note: In this split we want to take a bit of damage to do a strat on Koga called Boom Strats
+> Note: In this split we want to take a bit of damage to do a strat on Koga called Boom Strats.
+We intentionally allow Koga's Weezing to KO Nido and we use our rare candies after exiting Koga's gym.
+The end result is that Nido holds safe red bar through the last 4 gym leaders and first two E4 members for several minutes of timesave.

 If 1-77, use an Elixer before the next fight